 4. Miss Can

-• Cost: €5–€22 on-site dining
+• Cost: €5–€22 ($5.50–$24.20) for on-site dining; individual tins from €5

 5. Conservas Pinhais factory tour

-Conservas Pinhais has been operating in Matosinhos for over a century, and a visit here reframes everything you think you know about tinned fish.
-The factory floor is built around ancient marble sinks, water-worn and smooth from decades of use, where workers gut, clean, and prepare sardines entirely by hand.
-Each tin is filled manually, sealed, and wrapped in retro labels that look like they haven’t changed since the 1950s.
+Conservas Pinhais has been producing in Matosinhos since 1920, and a visit here reframes everything you think you know about tinned fish.
+The factory floor is built around marble sinks, water-worn and smooth from over a century of use, where workers gut, clean, and prepare sardines entirely by hand.
+Each tin is filled manually, sealed, and wrapped in retro labels that have barely changed since the factory opened.
 The spicy variants get a single salt-cured chili, a few peppercorns, and whole cloves added by hand before sealing.
-The iconic Nuri brand you see in specialty shops worldwide comes straight from this factory.
-One block away is Conservas Portugal Norte, producer of the Porthos brand, allowing you to hit two factory visits in one efficient afternoon.

-• Best For: History enthusiasts, culinary travelers, families
+• Best for: History enthusiasts, culinary travelers, families

 portuguese canned fish the only guide with tsa rules 4